tanzircoderrect/OpenRace/website/docs/doc-contribute-to-docs.md

 [link-name](relative/path/to/doc.md)
 ```

-For example, supposing this doc page is placed under the same directory as the "Get Started with Coderrect OpenRace" page (`doc-get-started.md`), the code below will be rendered as:
+For example, suppose this doc page is placed under the same directory as the "Get Started with Coderrect OpenRace" page (`doc-get-started.md`), the code below will be rendered as:
 ```
 This is a [link](doc-get-started.md) to the "Get Started" doc page.
 ```